paris-swc/advanced-numpy-lesson/01-operations.md

 > ## Finding closest element {.challenge}
 >
-> Generate a 10 x 3 array of random numbers.
-From each row, pick the number closest to 0.75.
-Make use of `np.abs` and `np.argmax` to find the column j which contains the closest element in each row.
+> Generate a 10 x 3 array of random numbers (using `np.random.rand`).
+From each row, find the column index of the element closest to 0.75.
+Make use of np.abs and np.argmin.
+The result should be a one-dimensional array of integers from 0 to 2.

 > ## Solving linear equations {.challenge}
 >